Calling all fans of Gilmore Girls + books! This is the ultimate monthly reading challenge for the Rory Gilmore book list.

 November: A Non-Fiction Book

 November is non-fiction month, so it’s the best time to dive into one of the MANY non-fiction options on the Rory Gilmore book list.
-Below are five of my top picks.
-I am really interested in What Color is Your Parachute?
+Below are five of my top picks; however, I am personally really interested in The Art of War.

 - I Feel Bad About My Neck by Nora Ephron